africandh-ku/africandh-ku.github.io/collections/_symposium/2022-symposium.md

 Moderator: Ademide Adelusi, University of California

 * Judith Opoku-Boateng, J. H. Kwabena Nketia Audio Visual Archive, University of Ghana
-**Topic: Tapping History to Rebuild the Future: J. H. Kwabena and the Making of a Postcolonial Archive**
+**Tapping History to Rebuild the Future: J. H. Kwabena and the Making of a Postcolonial Archive**

 * Etim Eyoh, The Nigeria Nostalgia Project
 **Using Social Media To Recover Nigerian History**